Parametric measures of variability induced by risk measures: Conclusion

 \section{Conclusion}

 In this paper, we introduce variability measures induced by three very popular parametric families of risk measures, that is, the inter-quantile, the inter-ES, and the inter-expectile differences.
 The three classes of variability measures enjoy many nice theoretical properties (Theorem \ref{th:0}); in particular, each of them characterizes symmetric distributions up to a location shift (Proposition \ref{th:4}).
 We study several desirable functional properties of general variability measures including the above three classes and many other classic ones; a grand summary is obtained in Theorem \ref{th:1} and Table \ref{tab:1}.
 The family of variability measures that satisfy a set of desirable properties is characterized as mixtures of inter-ES differences (Theorem \ref{th:2}).
-It is important to note that the three classes of variability measures introduced in this paper are well defined on $L^1$ and they each has one intuitive parameter which allows for flexible applications.
+It is important to note that the three classes of variability measures introduced in this paper are well defined on $L^1$ and that each depends on a single parameter which allows for flexible applications.
 This distinguishes them from other deviation measures (e.g., \cite{RUZ06}) where no parametric family is given.
-The empirical estimators of the the inter-quantile, inter-ES, and the inter-expectile differences can be formulated based on those of $\VaR$, $\ES$ and the expectile, and the asymptotic normality of the estimators is established (Theorem \ref{th:5}).
-Applied to financial asset return data, we observe that the behaviour of the variability measures is similar to the corresponding parametric family.
+The empirical estimators of the inter-quantile, the inter-ES, and the inter-expectile differences can be formulated based on those of $\VaR$, $\ES$ and the expectile, and the asymptotic normality of the estimators is established (Theorem \ref{th:5}).
+In the financial application, we observe that the behaviour of these variability measures is similar to the corresponding parametric families of risk measures.
 However, a comparison of different ratio of the variability measures reveals that $\Delta^{\ex}$ is the most sensitive to extreme losses, and $\Delta^Q$ is the least sensitive.